kennyfrc/llm_ctx/README.md

 # llm_ctx

-*Format your codebase for LLMs using Unix-style commands*

-`llm_ctx` is a CLI tool for developers who like to compose command-line tools (like `grep`, `find`, `git diff`) using pipes (`|`).
-It formats code/text from files or stdin into structured context for LLMs (like Claude.ai, ChatGPT, or Gemini AI Studio).
-Key features include generating file trees, respecting `.gitignore`, skipping binary files (see Limitations), and seamless integration with unix pipelines.
+`llm_ctx` is a command-line utility that formats code or text from files and standard input (stdin) into structured context for LLMs (such as Claude.ai, ChatGPT, Gemini AI Studio).
+It supports Unix-style composition, allowing integration with tools like `grep`, `find`, and `git diff` via pipes (`|`).
+Key features include file tree generation, respecting `.gitignore` rules, and skipping binary files (see Limitations).

 **Quick Examples:**